apasamar/whatsapp_messages_editor/README.md

 Enable a web server and access http://<you_ip>/whatsapp_messages_editor/whatsapp_messages_editor.php

-* Step 0: Enter flight mode ( or you will lose some messages)
+* Step 0: Set flight mode on your iPhone (or you could lose the messages after restore process)
 * Step 1: Backup your iPhone with iTunes
 * Step 2: Use Whatssapp Messages Editor to edit any message you want
 * Step 3: Restore you backup